Love browsing for classical music or recent indie releases? Find an array of record collections at these cool vinyl stores in Hong Kong.

 11. Rock Gallery Record Co.
 Ltd

-An independent music and video shop, Rock Gallery Record Co.
-Ltd has been curating its collection since 1984.
-With CDs, DVDs, and LPs, the best music from the UK, Japan, Korea, Mainland China, Taiwan, and Hong Kong is at your fingertips.
-Whether you’re in the mood for blues, rock, canto-pop, jazz, or even movie soundtracks, Rock Gallery Record Co.
-Ltd has a vinyl record for you.
+An independent music and video shop, Rock Gallery Record Co Ltd has been curating its collection since 1984.
+From CDs to DVDs to LPs, the best music from the UK, Japan, South Korea, Mainland China, Taiwan, and Hong Kong is right at your fingertips.
+Whether you’re in the mood for blues, rock, Cantopop, jazz, or even movie soundtracks, Rock Gallery Record Co Ltd has the vinyl for you.

 12. Walls of Sound

-Disclaimer: this shop may be a little harder to find.
-Tucked into a building in Mid-Levels is a little shop filled to the brim with CDs and vinyls.
-Walls of Sound has a decent collection of vinyls, particularly in terms of classical and jazz music.
-Be sure to find this hidden gem next time you’re in the area.
+Tucked inside a building in Mid-Levels is a little shop filled to the brim with vintage vinyls.
+Walls of Sound has a robust collection of second-hand records, particularly in terms of classical and jazz music, so you’re bound to come across some treasures if you dig deep enough.
+Next time you’re in the area, be sure to track down this hidden gem to find some smooth tunes.

 Walls of Sound, 3/F, 38 Cochrane Street, Central, Hong Kong, p.
 2805 1584